How we pick our products

 View this post on Instagram

-Your probiotic supplement may contain a single bacterial species (e.g., Bifidobacterium animalis) or several genera in a single tablet (e.g., Bifidobacterium animalis and different species of Lactobacillus).
-Paradoxically, some studies have shown that using a single bacterium to be the most effective strategy.
-However benefits have been seen in both mixtures and isolated strains.
+In just one probiotic capsule, you might find a single bacterial species (like Bifidobacterium animalis) or several genera (e.g., Bifidobacterium animalis and various Lactobacillus species).
+Nonetheless, some studies have indicated that taking just a single bacterium is the most effective approach.

 Quantity of CFU